 - Add softened butter, salt, and 3 cups of flour.
 Mix on medium-low speed, using the dough hook, until combined.
 Add additional flour, 1/4 cup at a time, until dough pulls away from the sides of the bowl.
 The dough should still be slightly sticky and soft.
 Be sure to not add too much flour!

 - Knead for 5 minutes with the dough hook on low-medium speed.
-It will look smooth.
+It should look smooth.
 Cover with a towel and let rise for 20 minutes.

-- Brush rolls with the melted butter (I save some of this to brush on the rolls after they cook) and sprinkle with sea salt.
+- Brush rolls with the melted butter (I save some of this to brush on the rolls after they cook) and sprinkle with some sea salt if wanted.
 Let rise, uncovered, for 15 minutes.

 - Cook rolls for 15-18 minutes or until tops are golden brown.
 Serve warm!